tech-run/tech-run/README.md

 # About
 - 👋 Hi, I’m @tech-run
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently learning Azure and AWS
 - 📫 How to reach me on [linkedln](https://linkedin.com/in/andrew-begbie-834b9230)

 <!---